JBG-hub/Chase-Bank-Project/README.md

 - Regional Opportunities: An assessment of Chase's current operational presence and areas for potential expansion.
 - Urban Density: An evaluation of the impact major cities have on deposit performance.

-The Tableau dashboard can be found [here](https://public.tableau.com/app/profile/jb.gauch/viz/chase_branches_visualization/ChaseDashboard).
+For an overview visualization of the project, the Chase deposit Tableau dashboard can be found [here](https://public.tableau.com/app/profile/jb.gauch/viz/chase_branches_visualization/ChaseDashboard).

 The SQL queries that clean, prepare, and validate data for the dashboard can be found [here](https://github.com/JBG-hub/Chase-Bank-Project/blob/main/chase_branches_data_cleaning.sql).